No Sugar Home Canned Applesauce

 The recipe below is pretty detailed.
 When I first started canning, I needed explicit instructions!
-If you’re an experienced canner, you’ll probably just want to know that the apples should be cored and chopped, then cooked until soft, then run through a food mill.
+If you’re an experienced canner, you’ll probably just want to know that the apples should be cored and chopped, then cooked until soft, then run through a food mill (or high speed blender).
 Return apples to the pot and heat thoroughly.
 Process in a hot water bath for 20 minutes.
 The end!

 Enjoy…happy fall, my friends!

 PS – if you have leftover apples, turn them into apple sandwiches!
 Bread-free and kid-approved.
 Your kids will love ’em!Print

 - 15–16 pounds apples (for 9 pints, which is the max load for this common 21.5 qt hot water canner)

 - For a max canner load of 7 quarts, aim for about 25 pounds of apples

 - Core and chop apples into chunks.
 The smaller the chunks, the quicker they’ll soften.